rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 platform-specific code.

-The main goal is to provide a set of APIs and tools that can be used to create your project in an ergonomic manner without enforcing any structure or pattern, always trying to stay out of your way.
-The idea is that you can use it as a foundation layer or backend for your next app, game engine or game.
+The main goal is to provide a set of APIs and tools that can be used to create your project ergonomically without enforcing any structure or pattern, always trying to stay out of your way.
+The idea is that you can use it as a foundation layer or backend for your next app, game engine, or game.

-This first version comes with windowing, input and rendering support on MacOS, Linux, Windows and Web.
-Behind feature flags you can use a fast 2D renderer, text rendering, and [egui] integration.
+This first version comes with windowing, input, and rendering support on MacOS, Linux, Windows, and Web.
+Behind feature flags, you can use a fast 2D renderer, text rendering, and [egui] integration.

 You can try [Notan] by adding it to your `Cargo.toml` -> `notan = "0.1.0"` or